braz96/skin.mimic/readme.md

 ***
+**2.0.2**
+- Added two new home layouts: top menu and vertical menu.

+***
 **2.0.1**
 - Added IMDb flag for views when sorted by Top 250.
 - Added LowList view from Aeon Nox 5.
 - Added skin setting to disable autoscroll for home widgets.
 - Redesigned video bookmarks window.
 - Replaced premade color themes with color customizer in skin settings.
-- Added a sidebar menu for the Settings section.
+- Added a sidebar menu for the Settings section and Global Search.
 - Replaced similar artists with artist bio in music viz options.
 - Added EPG support to Global Search (requires version 4.x).
 - Updated language files from Transifex.